-T. Bamba,1 H. Mogi1, I. Kuroda1, A. Taninaka1 S. Yoshida1, O. Takeuchi1, and H. Shigekawa1 1Faculty of Pure and Applied Sciences, University of Tsukuba, Tsukuba, Ibaraki 305-8573, Japan.
+H. Mogi1, T. Bamba1, A. Taninaka1, S. Yoshida1, O. Takeuchi1, and H. Shigekawa1 1Faculty of Pure and Applied Sciences, University of Tsukuba, Tsukuba, Ibaraki 305-8573, Japan.

 Recently, miniaturization of electronic devices has been steadily progressing.
 As the miniaturization progresses, local carrier scattering due to the nanoscale structure (i.e. defects, steps...) affects considerably on the device performances.
+Conventionally, the conductivity measurement have been done by four-terminal method with fabricating electrodes and forming a hall bar device.
+However, in such a macroscopic measurement, it is difficult to estimate how nanoscale structures affect to overall conductance.
 We have developed a new measuring system based on the scanning tunneling microscope (STM) and measured the local conductivity on nanoscale.
 By using a single probe STM, the local electrical characteristics can be measured through the vertical tunneling contact.
 By using multi-probe STM, it is possible to measure the lateral electrical characteristics between the probes.

-Fig. 1 shows a schematic of four-probe method in this experiment.
-Tip1, which is in tunneling contact, is electrochemically etched tungsten tip for STM.
-Tip2, Tip3 and Tip4, which are in mechanical contact, are a Pt/Ir coated conductive cantilevers for AFM.
+In this report, we performed four-probe measurement method including a tunneling junction with UHV four-probe STM (Unisoku Co., Ltd.) which is integrated with optical zoom lens (VH-Z100T, WD=24mm, Keyence Co., Ltd.).
+We use one stiff probe, which is in tunneling contact, is electrochemically etched tungsten tip for STM (Tip1).
+The other three probes, which are in mechanical contact, are a Pt/Ir coated conductive cantilevers for making soft contacts (Tip2, 3 and 4).
 Tip1 probes the surface structure and the surface potential difference between Tip2 and oneself.
 The constant current is applied from Tip3 to Tip4.